 Alberta is one of the cheapest places to live in Canada.
 This province has a relatively low cost of living and a cheap real estate market.

-The average cost of a one-bedroom apartment is generally lower than $1,000 in some of these cities and towns.
-Because of the low living costs, Albertans have more disposable income to enjoy than many other provinces.
+The average cost of a one-bedroom apartment is generally just a little over $1,000 in many Alberta cities and towns.
+Because of the comparable lower living costs, Albertans have more disposable income to enjoy than some other provinces.

 This article covers the top 10 cheapest places to live and rent in Alberta, including Lloydminster, Lethbridge, and Red Deer.